koreader/koreader/doc/Building.md

 ./kodev run
 ```

-*Note:* On macOS and possibly other non-Linux hosts, you might want to pass `--no-build` to prevent re-running the buildsystem, as incremental builds may not behave properly.

 You can specify the size and DPI of the emulator's screen using
 `-w=X` (width), `-h=X` (height), and `-d=X` (DPI).